Art Education

 ART 325 Sculpture II

-Sculpture II is an expansion of Sculpture I. There will be an emphasis on scale and new materials such as wood, metal and found object assemblage.
+Sculpture II is an expansion of Sculpture I. There will be an emphasis on scale and new materials such as wood, metal, and found object assemblage.
 A large scale collaborative object for community outreach also gets explored in this class as well as a history in object making and their various functions.
-Pre-requisite: ART 225.
+Pre-Requisite: ART 225 Offered Spring (Even Year).

 ART 353 Ceramics II

-Projects further develop skills learned in Painting 283.
-Applied studio work, slide lectures, group discussions, and field trips are possible.
-May be repeated one time for credit.
+Projects further develop skills learned in ART 283 – Painting I. Applied studio work, slide lectures, group discussions, and field trips are possible.
 Prerequisite: ART 283.
+Offered Spring Odd Years.

 Units: 3.
 Offered: Fall.